 * Click here for rating key

-Joe's Stone Crab Restaurant Review: This South Beach restaurant has been serving the distinctively sweet claw of the stone crab since the early 1900s.
-The founding family still owns and runs it on an entire city block below Fifth Street---formerly a sleepy, low-rise neighborhood, now booming with big buildings and nightlife.
+Joe's Stone Crab Restaurant Review: This South Beach institution has been serving the distinctively sweet claw of the stone crab since the early 1900s.
+The founding family still owns and runs it on an entire city block below Fifth Street --- formerly a sleepy, low-rise neighborhood now booming with big buildings and nightlife.
 But the restaurant itself, despite renovation and expansion, remains gratifyingly simple.
 Something else has never changed: pandemonium from the get-go in trying to get a table (no reservations are accepted).
-If you’re not prepared to wait, cruise into Joe’s take-out next door and grab your crab to-go.
+If you’re not prepared to wait, cruise into Joe’s take-out next door and grab your crab to-go, and a lobster roll while you're at it.
 Stay for a table, though, and you won’t be disappointed.
 Medium stone crabs (remember, stone crab in Florida means only the claw, by law) are best; the claws are a fine regional meal paired with Joe's creamy mustard dipping sauce and sides of hash browns and creamed spinach.
-Otherwise, the seafood and other entrées are unpretentious but good---and surprisingly affordable, especially one of South Beach's best kept secrets: Joe's fried chicken.
-Finish with the famous Key lime pie.
+But it's not just all crab and claws; there are fried green tomatoes, fried chicken (a not so best kept secret), a rare meat program overseen by sous chef Tyler Bienvenu (son of executive chef Andre Bienvenu) focused on sourcing cattle bred in Florida farms; and, of course, the famed and quintessential Key lime pie.